Microsporidia: As hyperparasites

 Microsporidia can infect a variety of hosts, including hosts which are themselves parasites.
 In that case, the microsporidian species is a hyperparasite, i.e. a parasite of a parasite.
 As an example, more than eighteen species are known which parasitize digeneans (parasitic flatworms).
 These digeneans are themselves parasites in various vertebrates and molluscs.
 Eight of these species belong to the genus Nosema.
 Similarly, the microsporidian species Toguebayea baccigeri is a parasite of a digenean, the faustulid Bacciger israelensis, itself an intestinal parasite of a marine fish, the bogue Boops boops (Teleostei, Sparidae).

 Genomes

 Microsporidia have the smallest known (nuclear) eukaryotic genomes.
 The parasitic lifestyle of microsporidia has led to a loss of many mitochondrial and Golgi genes, and even their ribosomal RNAs are reduced in size compared with those of most eukaryotes.
 As a consequence, the genomes of microsporidia are much smaller than those of other eukaryotes.
 Currently known microsporidial genomes are 2.5 to 11.6 Mb in size, encoding from 1,848 to 3,266 proteins which is in the same range as many bacteria.

 Horizontal gene transfer (HGT) seems to have occurred many times in microsporidia.
 For instance, the genomes of Encephalitozoon romaleae and Trachipleistophora hominis contain genes that derive from animals and bacteria, and some even from fungi.

+DNA repair

+The Rad9-Rad1-Hus1 protein complex (also known as the 9-1-1 complex) in eukaryotes is recruited to sites of DNA damage where it is considered to help trigger the checkpoint-signaling cascade.
+Genes that code for heterotrimeric 9-1-1 are present in microsporidia.
+In addition to the 9-1-1 complex, other components of the DNA repair machinery are also present indicting that repair of DNA damage likely occurs in microsporidia.